grafana/helm-charts/charts/fluent-bit/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Upgrading an existing Release to a new major version

+A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### To 3.0.0

+This version requires Helm >= 3.0.0.
+Changes the default ApiVersion of Helm to `v2`.
+Read more on migrating helm chart to `v2` [here](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/).

 ## Configuration

 The following tables lists the configurable parameters of the Fluent Bit chart and their default values.